sarahec/lightsim/packages/docs/implementation.md

 # Implementation notes

-# Implementation plan

 See also: [product requirements](requirements.md)

 ## Core approach

-Use [MDX](https://mdxjs.com/) to combine content (markdown) with components that provide the core functionality.
+Combine content with components that provide the core functionality.
 This will build to a compact web app with optional service worker support.
+Static rendering is preferred and the result can be packaged for SCORM or CMI-5.

+1. Build a preprocessor for Markdown that handles page splitting and extracts metadata (for TOC, navigation, etc.).
+2. Build a library of React components to handle display, navigation, etc.
+3. Export to [MDX](https://mdxjs.com/) (may be in-memory files)
+4. Compiles to pages w/ JS
+4. Use a bundler to do [static rendering](https://blog.logrocket.com/static-site-generation-with-react-from-scratch/)

+### Metadata and customization

+Im plain Markdown: Use [generic directives](https://talk.commonmark.org/t/generic-directives-plugins-syntax/444).
+Prefix determines scope:
+* `:::` used for whole document or section, depending on whether it appears before or after heading (or other split marker.)
+If first in doc, treat this as frontmatter.
+* `::` used for page
+* `:` used inline

 ## Release plan